-This year of Club Sports will be the Fourth featuring a professional Athletic Trainer.
 The job of the Athletic Trainer will be to collect and review all medical documents from every athlete in the program.
 Athletes must pass a physical examination before participating in their first practice and also hand in all of the proper paperwork.
 The athletic trainer will be present at games and practices and also hold office hours in both the Club Sports office and the Athletic Training Room.

 Club Sports Athletic Trainer

 This mission of the Club sports Athletic Trainer is to minimize risk associated with club sports.
 In accordance with the National Atheltic Trainer's Association the athletic trainer is responsible for creating and implementing emergency actions plans, providing injury evaluation, injury management, immediate and emergency core, and rehabilitation of sports injuries.
 The athletic trainer remains current in knowledge and skills through annual educational workshops and professional conferences.